Cortisol: Why the "Stress Hormone” Is Public Enemy No. 1

 To shed light on how and why some mice got better, Sawa and his team studied the link between cortisol and the release of dopamine.
 Sawa says the new study suggests that we need to think about better preventative care for teenagers who have mental illness in their families, including efforts to protect them from social stressors, such as neglect.
 Meanwhile, by understanding the cascade of events that occurs when cortisol levels are elevated, researchers may be able to develop new compounds to target tough-to-treat psychiatric disorders with fewer side effects.

-In another study, published on January 18, 2013 in the journal Science researchers from France revealed that mice who were subjected to aggression, by specific mice bred to be ‘bullies’ released cortisol which triggered a response that led to social aversion to all other mice.
-The exact cascade of neurobiological changes was complex but also involved dopamine.
-The researchers found that if they blocked the cortisol receptors that the ‘bullied’ mice became more resilient and no longer avoided their fellow creatures.
+In another study, published on January 18, 2013 in the journal Science, researchers from France revealed that mice who were subjected to aggression by specific mice bred to be "bullies" released cortisol, which triggered a response that led to social aversion to all other mice.
+The exact cascade of neurobiological changes was complex, but also involved dopamine.
+The researchers found that if they blocked the cortisol receptors, the bullied mice became more resilient and no longer avoided their fellow creatures.

-The “tend-and-befriend” response is the exact opposit to “fight-or-flight”.
+The “tend-and-befriend” response is the exact opposite to “fight-or-flight.”
 The "tend-and-befriend" response increases oxytocin and reduces cortisol.
 Make an effort to spend real face-to-face time with loved ones whenever you can, but phone calls and even Facebook can reduce cortisol if they foster a feeling of genuine connectivity.

-5. Music: Listening to Music that you love, and fits whatever mood you're in, has been shown to lower cortisol levels.
-I recently wrote about the wide range of benefits that come from listening to music in a Psychology Today blog title “The Neuroscience of Music, Mindset, and Motivation”.
+5. Music: Listening to music that you love, and fits whatever mood you're in, has been shown to lower cortisol levels.
+I recently wrote about the wide range of benefits that come from listening to music in a Psychology Today blog titled “The Neuroscience of Music, Mindset, and Motivation.”
 We all know the power of music to improve mood and reduce stress.
 Add reducing your cortisol levels as another reason to keep the music playing as a soundtrack of health and happiness in your life.